How to Prepare for a Destination Race: A Timeline

 - If flying to the destination, research routes, luggage/carry-on fees, and bike box policies (if flying with bikes).
 Set a price tracking alert through Google Flights, which will e-mail you when prices drop.

 - Make rental car reservation, if needed.
-Select a vehicle large enough to transport bike, gear bag, and luggage.
+Select a vehicle large enough to transport bike, gear bag, luggage, and all people traveling with you to the race.

 Three Months Before Your Destination Race